yingtian1/Thesis_2425/readme.md

 ## 📢 AI Assistance Disclosure

-Portions of this codebase were generated or significantly assisted by Generative AI tools (e.g., ChatGPT).
+Portions of this codebase were generated or significantly assisted by Generative AI tools (ChatGPT).

 ### Areas of AI Contribution:
 - Function scaffolding and documentation